CSIBD

 - Imaging flow cytometry.
 Amnis technology fully distinguishes and visualizes appropriate information from undesired background debris by a combination of image analysis and brightfield examination.

 - Personnel training.
-We provided support for CSIBD investigators by (1) consultation activities, (2) short-term technical training, and (3) intensive training of selected personnel in specific activities that will be used extensively by participating laboratories.
+We provide support for CSIBD investigators by (1) consultation activities, (2) short-term technical training, and (3) intensive training of selected personnel in specific activities that will be used extensively by participating laboratories.